 Nuwara Eliya is the most popular health resort for local travellers in Sri Lanka.
-The development of Nuwara Eliya as a holiday destination is going back to the 1800’s and the development of Nuwara Eliya is essentially attributed to the British colonial rulers.
+The development of Nuwara Eliya as a holiday destination is going back to the 1800’s.
+The development of Nuwara Eliya is essentially attributed to the British colonial rulers.

 A large number of mountains and valleys can be seen around Deniyaya making similar landscape to Nuwara Eliya.
 The lowest elevated area of Deniyaya is about 1000 feet from the sea level while the highest point of Deniyaya is 3900 feet above the sea level.

 A number of leading rivers such as Gin Ganga and Nilwala are fed by the perennial streams of Deniyaya.
 Due to the richness of water resources in this mountainous area, a number of waterfalls arise from the streams.
-One of the beautiful cascading waterfalls here is satmala Diyaella and it attracts a large number of people every year.
+One of the beautiful cascading waterfalls here is Satmala Diyaella and it attracts a large number of people every year.
 The streams, rivers, waterfalls of Deniyaya are beautifully shaped by a large amount of water throughout the year.

 The temple believed to be used as the safe place by King Walagambahu, during the south Indian invasion.
-Later, once the king re-gained his kingship, he had built the Gatabara Devala, as a tribute to providing shelter to the king.
+Later, once the king regained his kingship, he had built the Gatabara Devala, as a tribute to providing shelter to the king.

 According to the historical information, the tooth relic was hidden in Kolawenigama Raja Maha Vihara during the reign of King Buwanekabahu.
 The tooth relic was hidden in the temple for five years, during this period the country was partly controlled by the invaders.

-The rich vegetation, attractive landscape, and mild temperature with high rainfall make Deniyaya a very attractive destination for eco-holidays.
+The rich vegetation, attractive landscape, and mild temperature with high rainfall make Deniyaya a very attractive destination for Sri Lanka nature tours.
 There are plenty of opportunities in Deniyaya for adventure holiday lovers to do hiking, trekking, mountain biking and mountain climbing.